xyjie37/EfficientTTA/Optimization based TTA/Optimization Objectives.md

 Edge-friendly&nbsp;✅
 Tent achieves its update in merely one forward and one backward pass, restricting optimization to the affine parameters of the normalization layers.
 - `DSI`[CoRR'2019]**Dynamic Scale Inference by Entropy Minimization**[[paper](https://arxiv.org/pdf/1908.03182)]
+DSI is a Test-Time Adaptation(TTA) algorithm designed to optimize the trade-off between accuracy and computational efficiency by dynamically selecting the model’s input scale.
+It employs prediction entropy as a confidence measure.
+Starting from the lowest resolution, the method incrementally scales the input.
+At each scale, the classification entropy is computed; if it drops below a set threshold, the current prediction is output and the inference is halted, thus avoiding the computational cost of processing higher resolutions.
+Edge-friendly&nbsp;✅
+DSI introduces a multi-resolution inference mechanism and an entropy-based early stopping mechanism.
+On the ImageNet dataset, it achieves a reduction of approximately 30% in average FLOPs at the cost of only a 0.1% drop in accuracy.